R4ynaud/Data-migration-with-API-Python-CI-CD-via-Azure-DevOps/README.md

     rows = source_cursor.fetchall()

     for row in rows:
-        # CustomerID check in target database
+        # Target DB CustomerID control
         target_cursor.execute('SELECT COUNT(*) FROM Target_Customers WHERE CustomerID = ?', row.CustomerID)
         if target_cursor.fetchone()[0] == 0:
-            # Add CustomerID if it is not in the target database
+            # CustomerID add it if it is not in the target database
             target_cursor.execute('''
                 INSERT INTO Target_Customers (CustomerID, CompanyName, ContactName, ContactTitle, Address, City, Region, PostalCode, Country, Phone, Fax)
                 VALUES (?, ?, ?, ?, ?, ?, ?, ?, ?, ?, ?)